 The Dutch general practitioner (GP) or family doctor (huisarts) is the main link to any specialist or hospital.
-Students are advised to choose a family doctor practicing in their neighbourhood and to inquire whether he or she can take them as a patient, even before they need to see one.
-Please note that not all doctors are able to take new patients!
+Students are advised to choose a general practitioner as located in their neighbourhood and to inquire whether he or she can take them as a patient, even before they need to see one.
+Please note that not all general practitioners are able to take new patients!

-If necessary, the family doctor will give a prescription.
+If necessary, the general practitioner will give a prescription.
 Strong medicines are only available on prescription and are prepared at a pharmacy (apotheek).

 Chemists (Drogisterij) sell ‘over the counter’ medicines, such as aspirin and cough medicine.